Matrix denoising for weighted loss functions and heterogeneous signals: Numerical results

-To the signal matrix $\X$, we add a matrix $\G$ of Gaussian noise with variance $1/n$.
-Setting $\X$'s singular value equal to $\gamma^{1/4} + 1/2$ ensures that the signal component is detectable from the singular values of $\Y$.
-We denoise the submatrix $\X_0$ using three methods: Algorithm \ref{alg-submatrix} (optimal spectral denoising for weight matrices $\Omega$ and $\Pi$ that project onto the rows and columns of $\X_0$, respectively); optimal singular value shrinkage \cite{gavish2017optimal, shabalin2013reconstruction} on the submatrix alone, ignoring the rest of the matrix; and optimal singular value shrinkage on the entire matrix $\X$, and projecting the result onto the rows and columns of $\X_0$.
-For each value of $f$, the experiment is repeated for $50$ draws of the noise.
-Figure \ref{fig-submatrix} displays the average relative errors as a function of $f$.
+The noise matrix has Gaussian entries with variance $1/n$.
+We denoise the submatrix $\X_0$ using Algorithm \ref{alg-submatrix}; optimal singular value shrinkage \cite{gavish2017optimal, shabalin2013reconstruction} on $\X_0$ alone (``submatrix shrinkage''); and optimal singular value shrinkage on $\X$ followed by projection onto the rows and columns of $\X_0$ (``global shrinkage'').
+For each $f$, the experiment is repeated for $50$ draws.
+Figure \ref{fig-submatrix} plots the $\log_2$ mean relative errors.

-The plots reveal a number of interesting behaviors.
-First, optimal spectral denoising outperforms optimal singular value shrinkage on the entire matrix for all values of $f$.
-This is because singular value shrinkage is an instance of spectral denoising, and hence will not do better than the optimal spectral denoiser.

-Second, optimal spectral denoising and singular value shrinkage on the whole matrix perform nearly identically when $f \approx 1/4$.
-This is because when $f = 1/4$, the singular vectors of $\X$ are both constant, and hence are generic with respect to the weight matrices $\Omega$ and $\Pi$, respectively; consequently, there is no advantage to using optimal spectral denoising in this regime.
-However, when $f$ is far from $1/4$, the singular vectors are heterogeneous with respect to $\Omega$ and $\Pi$, and the benefits of optimal spectral denoising kick in.
+Optimal spectral denoising outperforms global shrinkage for all $f$, since singular value shrinkage is an instance of spectral denoising and hence will not do better than the optimal spectral denoiser.
+Optimal spectral denoising and global shrinkage perform nearly identically when $f \approx 1/4$, since in this regime the singular vectors of $\X$ are constant, and hence generic with respect to the weight matrices.

-Third, when $f$ is small, the relative error of global singular value shrinkage exceeds $1$.
-This is because in this regime, the energy in the submatrix $\X_0$ is very small compared to the rest of the matrix.
-By contrast, employing optimal spectral denoising with the weights $\Omega$ and $\Pi$ highlights the rows and columns in $\X_0$, and a smaller error is achieved.
+For small $f$, the relative error of global shrinkage exceeds $1$, since the submatrix's energy is very small compared to the rest of the matrix.
+By contrast, optimal spectral denoising with weights $\Omega$ and $\Pi$ highlights the rows and columns in $\X_0$.

-Fourth, optimal spectral denoising outperforms optimal singular value shrinkage on the submatrix $\X_0$ except when $f$ is very close to $1$.
+Optimal spectral denoising outperforms submatrix shrinkage except when $f$ is close to $1$.
 This is consistent with Proposition \ref{prop-merge}, which states that unless the energy of $\X$'s singular vectors are highly concentrated in the rows and columns of $\X_0$, optimal spectral denoising will outperform singular value shrinkage on the submatrix.